24dp1000038-sk/WheelSpot/README.md

 pip3 install -r requirements.txt
 ```

+### Backend Setup

-First of all create three tabs of terminal
+- First of all create tabs in terminal
-then activate the virtual environment in all the terminal tabs
+- then activate the virtual environment in all the terminal tabs
-then start these servers in each different terminal.
+- then start these servers in each different terminal.

-**for stop showing port is in already use in redis use command** :sudo systemctl stop redis

 1. **start redis server**: redis-sever
+-- **if port is already used then use this command** :sudo systemctl stop redis
 2. **start celery worker**: celery -A app.celery worker --loglevel INFO
 3. **start you application**: python app.py
+4. **MailHog**: MailHog
+5. **celery beat**: celery -A app.celery beat --loglevel INFO